UK and Japan agree defence deal as Johnson warns of ‘autocratic powers’ threat

 He said allies in Europe and east Asia have to be unified in the face of “autocratic, coercive powers”.

-Mr Kishida’s first official visit at the invitation of the Government was marked with a guard of honour and an RAF flypast over Horse Guards Parade in central London.
+Mr Kishida’s first official visit to Britain at the invitation of the Government was marked with a guard of honour and an RAF flypast over Horse Guards Parade in central London.

 Before holding talks in No 10 on Thursday, the two leaders stood on a dais as they witnessed a Voyager and two Typhoon fighter jets soar over St James’ Park and the parade ground.